Even if you’re not married, parenting teens can stress you out. Here’s how you can take care of yourself and your adult relationships.

 But single parents are often effective decision-makers who recruit their teens to help run the household and find solutions to family problems.
 This approach is “very formative, very powerful, and teaches a huge amount of responsibility,” says Pickhardt.

-Our experts offer this advice on solo parenting teens:
+Our experts offer this advice on single parenting teens:

 - Make your physical and emotional health a priority.